whylabs/whylogs/README.md

 [![PyPi Downloads](https://pepy.tech/badge/whylogs)](https://pepy.tech/project/whylogs)
 [![PyPi Version](https://badge.fury.io/py/whylogs.svg)](https://pypi.org/project/whylogs/)

-You can install using the pip package manager by running
+Install WhyLogs using the pip package manager by running

     pip install whylogs

 ### From source

 Download the source code by cloning the repository or by pressing ['Download ZIP'](https://github.com/whylabs/whylogs-python/archive/master.zip) on this page.
-Install by navigating to the proper directory and running
+Install by navigating to the desired directory and running

     python setup.py install

 ## Documentation

-API documentation for `whylogs` can be found [whylogs.readthedocs.io](http://whylogs.readthedocs.io/).
+API documentation for `whylogs` can be found at [whylogs.readthedocs.io](http://whylogs.readthedocs.io/).

 ### Demo CLI

-Our demo CLI will generate a demo project flow by running:
+Our demo CLI generates a demo project flow by running

      whylogs-demo